Friday, November 28, 2008

 Extra Large White Loaf Bread

 Combine the milk, sugar, salt and shortening in a saucepan and heat until shortening has melted.
-Meanwhile, mix the yeast with the warm water, stir and allow to sit.
-When milk mixture has cooled to 115 degrees, combine the two in your mixer bowl.
+Meanwhile, mix the yeast with the warm water and a pinch of sugar, stir and allow to sit for 5 minutes.
+When milk mixture has cooled to 110 degrees F, combine the two in your mixer bowl.

 Spoon measure 6 cups of flour into a separate large bowl.
 Attach dough hook and turn mixer on speed 1, adding in 4 cups of the flour, at about 1/2 cup at a time.
 Once the flour is incorporated, turn to speed 2 and mix for about a minute.
 Continuing on speed 2, add the remaining flour until dough begins to cling to the dough hook and cleans the side of the mixer bowl.
 Continue kneading on speed 2 for about 2 minutes or until dough is smooth and elastic but still slightly sticky.